Sachse High School

-Sachse High School is a public high school located in Sachse, Texas (USA).
-Sachse High School enrolls students in grades 9-12 and is a part of the Garland Independent School District.
-The first graduating class was the Charter Class of 2005.
+Sachse High School is a public high school located in Sachse, Texas, United States.
+Sachse High School enrolls students in grades 9–12 and is a part of the Garland Independent School District.
+The first graduating class was the charter class of 2005.

 In 2009, the school was rated "recognized" by the Texas Education Agency.

 Statistics (per 2009)

 The attendance rate for students at the school is 96%, equal to the state average of 96%.
 25% of the students at Sachse are economically disadvantaged, 10% enroll in special education, 6% enroll in gifted and talent programs, 39% are enrolled in career and technology programs, and 7% are considered "limited English proficient."

 The ethnic makeup of the school is 50% White, non-Hispanic, 27% Hispanic, 16% African American, 7% Asian/Pacific Islander, and less than 1% Native American.

 The average class sizes at Sachse are 24 students for English, 24 for foreign language, 25 for math, 23 for science, and 27 for social studies.

 Teachers at the school carry, on average, 9 years of teaching experience and 6% of the teachers on staff are first-year teachers.

 In 2011 Sachse High School made it to the state playoffs for football for the first time in the school's history.